Boris Johnson goes north to celebrate crushing election win

 While Johnson’s large majority means he has relatively clear air ahead on Brexit, he faces turbulence over renewed calls for a referendum on Scottish independence following the strong election showing of the Scottish National Party.

-The front page of Saturday’s edition of The Scotsman newspaper featured photos of Johnson and Scottish National Party leader Nicola Sturgeon and the headline: “Two landslides One collision course.”
+The front page of Saturday’s edition of The Scotsman newspaper featured photos of Johnson and SNP leader Nicola Sturgeon and the headline: “Two landslides One collision course.”

-Johnson owes his success, in part, to traditionally Labour-voting working class constituencies in northern England that backed the Conservatives because of the party’s promise to deliver Brexit.
-During the 2016 referendum, many of those communities voted to leave the EU because of concerns that immigrants were taking their jobs and neglect by the central government in London.
+Johnson owes his success, in part, to traditionally Labour-voting working-class constituencies in northern England that backed the Conservatives because of the party’s promise to deliver Brexit.
+During the 2016 referendum, many of those communities voted to leave the EU because of concerns that immigrants were taking their jobs and alleged neglect by the central government in London.

 In Sedgefield, he paid tribute to his new lawmakers who turned those concerns into a big election victory.